-Scottish lawmakers set to approve independence vote call
+Scottish lawmakers approve independence vote call

 Sturgeon said the Brexit vote is forcing Scotland out of the EU against its will as 62% of Scots voted in June to remain in the bloc.

-Opening the referendum debate in the Edinburgh Parliament last week, Sturgeon said it would be "wrong, unfair and utterly unsustainable" for the UK government to block her request.
+Opening the referendum debate last week in the Edinburgh Parliament, Sturgeon said it would be "wrong, unfair and utterly unsustainable" for the UK government to block her request.

 There has been fierce opposition to a fresh referendum from the Scottish Conservatives, Labour and Liberal Democrats.